Welcome to the Unofficial Saurok Playable Race Discussion Megathread!

 Monk- Many are capable of fighting bare-handed, so I can see some specializing in that.

-Priest- Since the Skumblade have Priests of their devilsaur god, it’s possible that other tribes would have priests dedicated to any wild god they worship.
-Shadow priests would also fit them, in my opinion.
+Priest- Since it is confirmed that all current playable races, aside from Dracthyr, will be able to be Priests, I stand firm with Saurok Priests being a possibility.
+We do see some Saurok Priests in the game also.
+For example, the Skumblade have Priests of their devilsaur god, so it’s possible that other tribes would have priests dedicated to any wild god they worship.

-Rogue- They seem like the type that could sneak around.
-Plus, many of them work as pirates.
+Rogue- Because all current playable races, aside from Dracthyr, will be able to be Rogues, Saurok Rogues should be an available option.
+They also seem like the type that could sneak around and many of them work as pirates.
 Very fitting, in my opinion.

 Shaman- Their race is tribal, so Shamans would fit them naturally.